hyperstack-org/hyperstack/docs/tools/hyper-spec.md

 Checkout the rspec-steps example in the `hyper_spec.rb` file for an example.

-*Note that hopefully in the near future we are going to build a custom capybara driver that will just directly talk to Hyperloop on the client side.
+> Note that hopefully in the near future we are going to build a custom capybara driver that will just directly talk to Hyperstack on the client side.
 Once this is in place these troubles should go away! - Volunteers welcome to help!*

 ## Timecop Integration